mblackstock/mblackstock.github.io/_posts/2021-01-26-influxdb-node.md

 ## Installing and Configuring InfluxDb 2.0

 Once Docker is installed, downloading and running InfluxDb for some quick testing is simple.
-Execute the following command to download and install the latest version as of this writinging:
+Execute the following command to download and install the latest version as of this writing:

 ```
 docker run --name influxdb -p 8086:8086 quay.io/influxdb/influxdb:v2.0.3